ZeroGDesign/UserMods/Mercury_One/cncplasticfactory/MGN12_linear_rail_bumpstop_caps/readme.md

-Say goodbye to the unsightly ends of your MGN12 linear rails with these delightful bumpstop endcaps, replete with tiny ZeroG logo.
+Say goodbye to the unsightly ends of your Y-axis MGN12 linear rails with these delightful bumpstop endcaps, replete with tiny ZeroG logo.

 These also serve a functional purposes of making sure your linear rail carriages cannot de-rail, avoiding a messy train crash.